Country of origin: Switzerland

 Albert Butz invented the thermostat, which created a whole new industry.

 He was issued 13 patents in his lifetime.

 Albert Butz came from Switzerland with his family in 1857 at eight years old.
-When he was 16, he enlisted in the Union Army, serving in the Wisconsin 47th Infantry.
+When he was just 16, he enlisted in the Union Army and served in the Wisconsin 47th Infantry.
 As an adult, he was an avid inventor, and over the course of his lifetime he accumulated 13 patents.
 The most famous was the thermo-electric damper regulator and alarm (the precursor to the modern thermostat).